Bigos: Serving

-As a dish that does not spoil quickly and is thought to improve with each reheating, bigos has been traditionally used as a provision for travellers and campers or consumed at outdoor events, such as a hunt or a carnival sleigh ride known in Polish as kulig.
-It may be also eaten indoor, for breakfast, supper or as a hot starter served before soup at a dinner party.
+As a dish that does not spoil quickly and is thought to improve with each reheating, bigos has been traditionally used as a provision for travellers and campers, or consumed at outdoor events, such as a hunt or a carnival sleigh ride known in Polish as kulig.
+It may also be eaten indoors for breakfast or supper, or as a hot starter served before soup at a dinner party.

 It is commonly found on the menus of milk bars, pubs and bistros throughout Poland.
 Bigos is particularly associated with major Catholic holidays, such as Christmas and Easter, as it can be prepared in ample quantities beforehand and only reheated on the holiday itself and the following days.
 Bigos can be stored for a long time and is often frozen for later consumption, which actually enhances its flavor.

 The stew is typically dished up with rye bread or boiled potatoes.

 In a fancier setting, it may be served in stoneware bowls, puff pastry shells or bread bowls.
 Bigos, especially when enjoyed outdoors, is traditionally paired with shots of chilled vodka, either clear or flavored.
 Varieties of flavored vodka that match well with bigos include żubrówka (bison grass), jałowcówka (juniper), piołunówka (wormwood), Goldwasser (various herbs) and starka (oak-aged).
 If served at home or in a restaurant, the stew may be paired with beer, red wine or Riesling.